 20.3 Court Review of Watermaster Actions.
-Any action, decision, rule, regulation, or procedure of Watermaster or the Watermaster Engineer pursuant to this Judgment shall be subject to review by the Court on its own motion or on timely motion by any Producer as follows:
+Any action, decision, rule, regulation, or procedure of Watermaster or the Watermaster Engineer pursuant to this Judgment shall be subject to review by the Court on its own motion or on timely motion by any Party as follows:

-20.3.1 Effective Date of Watermaster Action.
-Any order, decision or action of Watermaster or Watermaster Engineer pursuant to this Judgment on noticed specific agenda items shall be deemed to have occurred on the date of the order, decision or action.
+20.3 der, decision o

+action of Watermaster or V noticed specific

+agenda items shall be deem or action.

 20.3.2 Notice of Motion.
-Any Producer may move the Court for review of an action or decision pursuant to this Judgment by way of a noticed motion.
+Any Party may move the Court for review of an action or decision pursuant to this Judgment by way of a noticed motion.
 The motion shall be served pursuant to Paragraph 20.7 of this Judgment.
-The moving Producer shall ensure that the Watermaster is served with the motion under that Paragraph 20.7 or, if electronic service of the Watermaster is not possible, by overnight mail with prepaid next-day delivery.
+The moving Party shall ensure that the Watermaster is served with the motion under that Paragraph 20.7 or, if electronic service of the Watermaster is not possible, by overnight mail with prepaid next-day delivery.
 Unless ordered by the Court, any such petition shall not operate to stay the effect of any action or decision which is challenged.

 20.3.3 Time for Motion.
-A Producer shall file a motion to review any action or decision within ninety (90) days after such action or decision, except that motions to review assessments hereunder shall be filed within thirty (30) days of Watermaster mailing notice of the assessment.
+A Party shall file a motion to review any action or decision within ninety (90) days after such action or decision, except that motions to review assessments hereunder shall be filed within thirty (30) days of Watermaster mailing notice of the assessment.

 20.3.4 De Novo Nature of Proceeding.
-Upon filing of a motion to review a decision or action, the Watermaster shall notify the Producers of a date for a hearing at which time the Court shall take evidence and hear argument.
+Upon filing of a motion to review a decision or action, the Watermaster shall notify the Parties of a date for a hearing at which time the Court shall take evidence and hear argument.
 The Court's review shall be de novo and the Watermaster's decision or action shall have no evidentiary weight in such proceeding.

 20.3.5 Decision.
 The decision of the Court in such proceeding shall be an appealable supplemental order in this case.
-When the Court's decision is final, it shall be binding upon Watermaster and the Producers.
+When the Court's decision is final, it shall be binding upon Watermaster and the Parties.

 20.4 Multiple Production Rights.
 A Party simultaneously may be a member of the Small Pumper Class and hold an Overlying Production Right by virtue of owning land other than the parcel(s) meeting the Small Pumper Class definition.
 The Small Pumper Class definition shall be construed in accordance with Paragraph 3.5.44 and 3.5.45.
+A Party simultaneously may be a member of the Non-Pumper Class and hold an Overlying Production Right by virtue of owning land other than the parcel(s) meeting the Non-Pumper Class definition.
+The Non-Pumper Class definition shall be construed in accordance with Paragraph 3.5.22 and 3.5.24.